pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

-In other words, a solution to the SMR problem lets us know when it's safe to *physically release* resources that used to be owned by a linked data structure, once all links to these resources have been removed from that data structure (after "logical deletion").
+In other words, a solution to the SMR problem lets us know when it's safe to *physically release* resources that used to be owned by a linked data structure, once all links to these resources have been removed from that data structure ([after "logical deletion"](http://concurrencykit.org/presentations/ebr.pdf#page=8)).
-The problem makes intuitive sense for dynamically managed memory, but it applies equally well to any resource (e.g., file descriptors), and its solutions can even be seen as extremely read-optimised reader/writer locks.
+The problem makes intuitive sense for dynamically managed memory, but it applies equally well to any resource (e.g., file descriptors), and its solutions can even be seen as extremely read-optimised reader/writer locks.[^RCU]

+[^RCU]: The SMR problem is essentially the same problem as determining when it's safe to return from `rcu_synchronize` or execute a `rcu_call` callback.
+Hence, the same [reader-writer lock analogy](https://www.usenix.org/legacy/publications/library/proceedings/usenix03/tech/freenix03/full_papers/arcangeli/arcangeli.pdf#page=5) holds.

 The basic idea behind Hazard Pointers is to have each thread publish to permanently allocated[^stable-alloc] hazard pointer records (HP records) the set of resources (pointers) it's temporarily borrowing from a lock-free data structure.